ChristopheNguyen/angularjs-t-chat/README.md

 ## Description
 Chat in realtime using MEAN + SOCKET.IO with Bootstrap

+## Requirements:
+- NodeJS
+- MongoDB

 ## How to run the project

-- Clone or download i
+- Clone or download it
 - Add Dependencies (in your terminal):
 ```
 npm install